 The Schoenbaum Family Center offers professional development opportunities to help educators, practitioners, community members and families support young children through early childhood research and practice.
 Many of these opportunities stem from the combined expertise of Crane Center researchers, Ohio State faculty and A. Sophie Roger’s School for Early Learning teachers.

 SFC professional development opportunities include:

-Free Family Brown Bag Workshops open to families in the school and Weinland Park Community.
-Held at the SFC on select Fridays from 12:30-1:30 p.m., these workshops offer solutions to families to tackle challenges such as toilet training, guidance and discipline, nutrition and social emotional wellness.
+These free one-hour workshops are open to all that are interested but are intended for families with young children.
+Held at the SFC on select Fridays from 12:30-1:30 p.m., these one-hour workshops offer resources and solutions to families to tackle challenges such as toilet training, guidance and discipline, nutrition and social emotional wellness.